@ Montefiore Institute (Dept. EE & CS), University of Liège, Belgium

 In our group, our main contributions are related to (see our latest R&D overview slides):

-In addition to our open-access scientific publications, our results are first distributed through the Cytomine ULiège open-source software repository and later (after code review and validation) through the official Community edition (CE) repository.
+In addition to our open-access scientific publications, our results are distributed through the Cytomine open-source software repository.

 Algorithms for large-scale, interactive, explainable content-based image retrieval.